 There are also differences in liability coverage.
 Homeowners liability insurance covers the homeowner’s legal fees if someone injures themselves in the home or if they accidentally damage someone else’s property and get sued.
 For landlord insurance, liability coverage only applies to renter’s injuries while they are staying at the house.

-The other main difference is that some rental property insurance covers loss of income if you’re unable to rent out the home after a covered loss.
-For example, if a hurricane destroys your vacation home in Florida that you rent through Airbnb, your landlord insurance will reimburse you for any rental payments while you’re fixing up the property.
+The other main difference is that some rental property insurance covers loss of income if you are unable to rent out the home after a covered loss.
+For example, if a hurricane destroys your vacation home in Florida that you rent through Airbnb, your landlord insurance may reimburse you for any rental payments while you are fixing up the property.

 Additional coverage for your renters